Antibacterial Agents

 Macrolide antibiotics include erythromycin and azithromycin/Zithromax.

-• Erythromycin: An association between certain macrolides, including erythromycin, and the incidence of pyloric stenosis has been described in a cohort study (7).
-There is one case report of a 3 week old, breastfed infant developing pyloric stenosis after exposure to this medication via breastmilk (8).
-While direct erythromycin exposure given to newborns is a risk factor for the development of pyloric stenosis, two larger recent meta-analyses have not found a link between erythromycin exposures via breastmilk and pyloric stenosis (9, 10).
-While erythromycin should be used with caution in lactating parents of newborns, with close monitoring for symptoms of pyloric stenosis (such as forceful vomiting), there is no absolute indication to pump and dump and providers should engage lactating individuals in shared decision making with the use of erythromycin.
+An association between certain macrolides, including erythromycin, and the incidence of pyloric stenosis has been described in a cohort study.7 There is one case report of a 3 week old, breastfed infant developing pyloric stenosis after exposure to this medication via breastmilk.8 While direct erythromycin exposure given to newborns is a risk factor for the development of pyloric stenosis, two larger recent meta-analyses have not found a link between erythromycin exposures via breastmilk and pyloric stenosis.9,10 While erythromycin should be used with caution in lactating parents of newborns, with close monitoring for symptoms of pyloric stenosis (such as forceful vomiting), there is no absolute indication to pump and dump and providers should engage lactating individuals in shared decision making with the use of erythromycin.

-• Azithromycin/Zithromax: There are no reports of adverse events in breastfed infants per LactMed and more recent meta-analyses did not show a link between macrolide use and pyloric stenosis (9, 10).
-There is no absolute indication to pump and dump.
+There are no reports of adverse events in breastfed infants per LactMed and more recent meta-analyses did not show a link between macrolide use and pyloric stenosis.9,10 There is no absolute indication to pump and dump.

 Nitrofurantoin/Macrobid

 Nitrofurantoin/Macrobid use results in low levels of this medication in human milk.
 While there are no case reports of hemolytic anemia among breastfed infants, infants under 1 month of age and infants with G6PD deficiency are at risk of hemolysis when they are directly given nitrofurantoin.
-While there is no absolute indication to pump and dump, alternatives are preferred in lactating individuals with newborns or G6PD deficient infants.
-Breastfed infants should be monitored closely for signs of hemolytic anemia.
+While there is no absolute indication to pump and dump, alternatives are preferred in lactating parents of G6PD-deficient infants and other at risk infants, including preterm infants or newborns with hyperbilirubinemia.

 Tetracyclines